 These kinds of events have some big-time benefits:

-Well, a lot’s changed since then, and nowadays keeping up with all the nonprofit marketing trends can feel like a full time job on its own.
+Well, a lot’s changed since then – and if the explosion of Threads earlier this year is any indication, it’s gonna keep changing.
+Nowadays keeping up with all the nonprofit marketing trends can feel like a full time job on its own.

 That’s why it’s important to choose the right marketing partners: people who really get what nonprofits are all about and know how to share your story with the world.
 Contact Big Sea to learn more about our expertise in nonprofit digital marketing.
 We’re eager to show you how social media can work for you.